Covid-19: Getting to zero quicker, and staying there

 Has Ireland’s approach not been to suppress and eliminate Covid-19 all along?

-The State’s approach has been to minimise Covid everywhere, while initially flattening the curve of rising cases to enable the healthcare system to cope.
+The State’s approach has been to minimise Covid-19 everywhere, while initially flattening the curve of rising cases to enable the healthcare system to cope.
 Now, the Government believes restrictions can be loosened.

-That view would suggest that elimination currently – knowing the characteristics of Covid-19 – is not possible.
-So carefully applied containment measures stay in place.
+That view would suggest that elimination is not possible at present, knowing the characteristics of Covid-19.
+Instead, carefully applied containment measures stay in place.

-Scientists and others in the “Crush Covid” camp believe all the right decisions have been taken to bring numbers to zero, but only if they are enhanced and co-ordinated across the island.
+Scientists and others in the “Crush The Curve” camp believe all the right decisions have been taken to bring numbers to zero, but only if they are enhanced and co-ordinated across the island.

 On the other hand, countries that have suppressed the pandemic will enjoy greater freedoms than those where it persists.
 Travel, tourism and trade with other successful countries would be straightforward and beneficial.